-The region has set stretching targets for increasing levels of student success and continued to improve both rates of attainment and for successful progression into work or study.
-In line with Scottish Funding Council's 'emergency years' stance during the pandemic, we have sought in 2020-21 to take an approach which switched focus slightly to ensure stability, consistency and to safeguard foundations for future development and growth.
+The region has set targets for increasing levels of student success and continued to improve both rates of attainment and for successful progression into work or study.
+In line with our continued approach, we have sought in 2021-22 to take an approach which switched focus slightly to ensure stability, consistency and to safeguard foundations for future development and growth.